mattdesl/fontpath-gl/README.md

 Here is a quick overview of some pros/cons to the fontpath approach:

-- `+` More control over line width, word wrapping, kerning, underlines, etc
+- :thumbsup: More control over line width, word wrapping, kerning, underlines, etc
-- `+` More accurate paths, matching the curves from TTF/OTF files
+- :thumbsup: More accurate paths, matching the curves from TTF/OTF files
-- `+` More control for rich text animations and effects (such as triangulation)
+- :thumbsup: More control for rich text animations and effects (such as triangulation)
-- `+` Better for scaling text to large sizes and dynamically changing and re-wrapping it
+- :thumbsup: Better for scaling text to large sizes and dynamically changing and re-wrapping it
-- `+` Not relying on canvas means we don't need to deal with @font-face loading issues
+- :thumbsup: Not relying on canvas means we don't need to deal with @font-face loading issues
-- `-` Not robust for Complex Text Layout or non-Latin languages
+- :thumbsdown: Not robust for Complex Text Layout or non-Latin languages
-- `-` Not ideal for small (hinted) font sizes or bitmap-based fonts
+- :thumbsdown: Not ideal for small (hinted) font sizes or bitmap-based fonts
-- `-` Not performant for large blocks of text since each glyph uses its own gl-vao
+- :thumbsdown: Not performant for large blocks of text since each glyph uses its own gl-vao
-- `-` Triangulation with poly2tri is not always robust; fails with some fonts
+- :thumbsdown: Triangulation with poly2tri is not always robust; fails with some fonts
-- `-` The fontpath tool is not yet very stable or well-tested
+- :thumbsdown: The fontpath tool is not yet very stable or well-tested
-- `-` Lack of anti-aliasing in some browsers, or when rendering to an offscreen buffer
+- :thumbsdown: Lack of anti-aliasing in some browsers, or when rendering to an offscreen buffer

 ## Usage